stafwag/ansible-role-proxy_env/README.md

 # Ansible Role: proxy env
-An ansible role to setup the proxy settings in shell environment ( /etc/profile & /etc/csh_cshrc )
-and the package manager.
+An ansible role to setup the proxy environment in shell environment ( /etc/profile & /etc/csh_cshrc ) and the package manager.
 The following package managers are supported:

 * apt
 * pacman